Onemanwolf/xUnit.netHandsOn/How_Session/Fluent_Assertion.md

         }
 ```

-6. We can check in a string matches a pattern with regular expression like Title Case
+6. We can check in a string matches a pattern with regular expression like Title Case with the `.Should().MathRegex()`.

 ```C#
         [Fact]